jingnanshi/kickass-get/README.md

-# Kickass Scraper
+# kickass-get

-A scrapper for Kickass torrents (kat.cr).
-Provides command-line tools to scrap top torrents in given categories.
+A command-line interface for scraping Kickass torrents (kat.cr).
+Provides command-line tools to scrap top torrents in given categories, or obtaining specific torrents.
 Users can then store data in file for mass-download, or choose one magnet link to show on terminal.

-Users can choose to export all data related to torrents in a csv file or only export magnet links.

 # Features
 * All Kat.cr categories supported: movies, books, music, anime, games, tv, new, apps, xxx and other.